College of Engineering, Pune: Regatta

-Regetta is an annual regatta hosted by the College of Engineering, Pune.
+Regetta is an annual regatta hosted by Students of the College of Engineering, Pune.
 Since its inception in 1928, it has showcased around 165 boats, notably the Eighter, which is one of the oldest boats.
-The 92nd edition of Regatta was held on 8 March 2020.
+The 95th edition of Regatta was held on 26 March 2023.
 Unlike a Regatta which means a collection of boat races, COEP Boat Club's Regatta is a show of various kinds of boats, kayaks, punts, shell boats and scull boats.
 The events in this show are Telematches, Kayak Ballet, Shell Games, Punt Formation, Mashaal Dance and the Arrow formation.

 MindSpark

 MindSpark is the annual technical festival hosted by the college and established in 2007.
 The idea behind MindSpark originated from the need to unite various departmental level festivals that were scattered across the academic calendar.
 It features about 50 events across various disciplines of engineering and has been backed by the support of industrial sponsors who also associate with COEP for placement.
 This event is usually scheduled in an odd semester (around September) and is of 3 days (usually weekend).